| Title: | Phylogenetic Flow Objects for Easy Manipulation and Modelling of Data on Phylogenetic Trees and Graphs |

 A character vector of labels

-objectExtract mean edge features from pfc
+pfc objectExtract mean edge features from pfc object

 x |